leanprover-community/lean4game/doc/hints.md

 ## 5. Strict context matching

 If you use the attribute `(strict := true)` a hint is only shown if the entire context matches exactly the one where the hint is placed.
-With `(hint := false)`, which is the default, it does not matter if additional assumptions are present in the player's context.
+With `(strict := false)`, which is the default, it does not matter if additional assumptions are present in the player's context.

 ```